-Connect two speakers to back panel's Line Out connector and four speakers to both Line Out connectors of S-Bracket, or six speaker to the connector of S-Bracket If you want to use Line In and MIC function at the same time, please click the Rear Speaker Out and Center/Subwoofer Speaker Out buttons. (showed as below)
+Connect two speakers to back panel's Line Out connector and four speakers to both Line Out connectors of S-Bracket.
+If you want to use Line In and MIC function at the same time, please click the Rear Speaker Out and Center/Subwoofer Speaker Out buttons. (shown as below)